Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 * Invalid cluster number or sequence (.ICLUS, 0B0h)

 The cluster number supplied to the [_GETCLUS](#314-get-information-for-a-cluster-on-a-fat-drive-_getclus-7eh) function doesn't exist in the drive, or a file was supplied to [_MAPDRV](#312-map-a-drive-letter-to-a-driver-and-device-_mapdrv-7ch) to be mounted but the file is not stored across consecutive sectors in its host filesystem.

+* Initialization error (.INITE, 0AFh)

+Returned by the _DRVROP function when the driver's initialization routine returns an error (and thus the driver install failed).

+* Command interpreter not found (.NOCMD, 0AEh)

+Used by NEXTOR.SYS to signal that COMMAND2.COM was not found and thus a jump to the BASIC environment was forced.

+* Incompatible DOS version (.IDOSV, 0ADh)

+Used by NEXTOR.SYS to signal that the kernel version is incompatible and thus a jump to the BASIC environment was forced.

 ## 5. Extended mapper support routines